reppners/jasmine-reporters/README.markdown

 The reporters also work in Node.js, and most can be used in combination with [jasmine-node](https://github.com/mhevery/jasmine-node).
-Make sure to use the correct combination of jasmine-repoters and jasmine-node, as both projects have different versions / branches for Jasmine1.x vs Jasmine2.x support.
+Make sure to use the correct combination of jasmine-reporters and jasmine-node, as both projects have different versions / branches for Jasmine1.x vs Jasmine2.x support.

 # Basic Usage